tlau1860/tlau1860.github.io/_pages/projects.md

 {% include base_path %}

-Some projects and short descriptions can be found below.
+<i>Some projects and short descriptions can be found below.
+For PDF copies and OSF repos, see [Publications](https://tlau1860.github.io/publications)</i>.
-See here for a list of publications and links to respective PDF copies and OSF repos.

 Inferring and Categorizing Across Social Groups